 If you like horror then you’ll like my film Ménage du Trois.
 This film has also done well on the festival circuit, being nominated for Best Special Effects.
 It has also qualified for BAFTA and was submitted in April 2018 for the 2019 year.
 This film stars Louise Rhian Poole and Mark Preston.
 I wrote, produced, edited and directed, and did the cinematography.

 Nicola’s Shedim was a micro short film made with the aim of selling a screenplay that I have written.
 It has also done very well on the festival circuit.
 The feature film is about a little girl and how she ‘creates’ a demon as a consequence of losing her sister in a car accident.
 This short is directed by Lawrence Mallinson.
 I was the cinematographer and editor.

 Cops v Freak was a friend’s film I was the cinematographer on, and I joined the team at the last minute.
 I am keen to support female film makers and was happy to lend Director Sonia Mason a hand to help her make it.
-I also took on responsibilities as the editor when someone dropped out.
+I also took on responsibilities as the editor.

 I have much more of my work available on the From the 3rd Story Vimeo page.
 I am also a songwriter, and edited a video together for one of my songs called ‘For a Smile’.
 Vocals – Saranne Bensusan; Guitars – Saranne Bensusan, Andrew Gill; Drums – Jim Evans-Jones; Bass – Lee Condron.